There’s nothing like summer love.

 U-Pick farm date- Break out those cowboy boots and dust off that Stetson: it’s time for a farm date.
 Just kidding… you can wear whatever you want (within reason) to pick your own goodies.
 Depending on the time of the year, you can pick all sorts of wonderful things here in central Ohio.
 Berries, apples, lavender, oh my!

-Picnic at metro park- There are three key items in order to achieve the perfect picnic: Good wine, great cheese, and the perfect person to picnic with.
+Picnic at metro park- There are 3 key items in order to achieve the perfect picnic: Good wine, great cheese, and the perfect person to picnic with.
 You wouldn’t be working so hard to plan this killer date if you didn’t have the perfect person, so now you just have to find the right wine/cheese combo.

 Volunteer together- Give back to your community and spend time with your special someone all at once while volunteering.
 Columbus is such an amazing place to live because of the people here.
 It’s rewarding AF to take a moment to do something for others.